Wickramasingh/Research-MA_Project/README.md

    A regression model was trained using features such as Video Views, Video Count, Category, and Year Started to predict the number of subscribers a channel has.

 2. **Classifying Engagement Levels**
-   Channels were categorized into *High* or *Low* engagement classes based on their average views per video.
+   Channels were categorized into *High* or *Low* engagement classes based on their average views per video and other features.

 ### Models Used